Txordi00/Rays/README.md

 - [Understandable RayTracing in 256 lines of bare C++](https://github.com/ssloy/tinyraytracer) - Before proceeding with the Vulkan RT work, I convinced myself that I truly understand ray tracing by trying to reproduce in CPU the results from that project.

 ### TODO ###
-- [ ] **Improve GLTF compatibility:** Top on the list.
+- [x] **Improve GLTF compatibility:** Top on the list.
 Currently, many GLTF files fail to load, probably due to some wrong assumptions on my end about the way the data is delivered.
 I should explore why and fix it while keeping the current baked-in instancing within the GLTF loader and the acceleration structures builder.
+A lot of progress has been made already, but probably there are still scenes that could be fixed with simple tweaks in the GLTF loader.
+Please report!
 - [ ] **Denoising:** Critical for image quality.
 Maybe [Intel's oidn](https://github.com/RenderKit/oidn) is a good starting point.
 - [ ] **More efficient algorithm:** I am eager to implement a ReSTIR-like algorithm with intelligent caching in the future.
 I have to study these [notes](https://intro-to-restir.cwyman.org/presentations/2023ReSTIR_Course_Notes.pdf) before that.
 - [ ] **Area lights:** I think that this should come after the previous step, since I cannot imagine the current Monte-Carlo implementation working in real-time with emissive surfaces.